 Where to Stay?

 You can book this hotel for yourself by clicking here.
 But if you want to check out great deals at almost 3000 hotels in Los Angeles, just click here!
 This search engine will help you find the perfect place to stay during your 24 hours in Los Angeles.
-With plenty of options to choose from, so I’m one-hundo-percent positive you’ll find something perfect in your budget.
+With plenty of options to choose from, I’m sure you’ll find something for your schedule and budget.